 When I was young I mainly wanted to shred.
 My world was all about Joe Satriani, Steve Vai, Dime Bag Darrel and all the other Shred Gods.

 Obviously I bought myself a Joe Satriani Ibanez signature guitar and a Frank Gambale Ibanez signature.
-I also bought an Ovation semi acoustic guitar, which sounded great plugged in.
+I also got myself an Ovation semi acoustic guitar, which sounded great plugged in.

-Now that I’m older I am more into singer songwriters like Ryan Adams, Damien Rice, John Mayer, Jack Johnson to name a few.
+Now 20 years further down the road I am more into singer songwriters like Ryan Adams, Damien Rice, John Mayer, Jack Johnson to name a few.
 My guitars have also changed.
 When I’m into acoustic I play my Santa Cruz OMPW Model and when I want to play blues, jazz or rock I prefer my Epiphone Dot, Vintage Sunburst, which I totally love.

 It’s difficult to choose the right guitar, because there are so many.
 Nowadays there are a lot of great guitars for beginners, but then again there’s also a lot of crappy stuff as well.
 Before you go out and buy a guitar talk to fellow guitar players, your guitar teacher and people with experience.
 Take your time to listen and observe before you open your wallet.